Open-MBEE/EMS-Repo/README.md

 To execute JUnit tests and attach a debugger

     mvn -Dmaven.surefire.debug -Dmaven.test.skip=false test

     Put JUnit test java files in src/test/java
     Set a breakpoint in a JUnit test.
     Run a Remote Java Application configuration with localhost for Host and 5005 for Port.
+There's a view-repo.launch config in the project directory.
+You may need to change the view-repo configuration's argument from 10000 to 5005.
     Follow DemoComponentTest.java and its entry in service-content.xml

+For JUnit tests in a single Java class, for example, in MyJavaJUnitTestClass.java

+    mvn -Dmaven.surefire.debug -Dmaven.test.skip=false -Dtest=MyJavaJUnitTestClass test

 To update the target/view-repo-war manually